 🛒 Ingredients

-- Golden Syrup - if you can't get hold of golden syrup, use honey instead.
+Golden Syrup - or use honey instead.

 🔪 Instructions